KennethVrb/singlecell-ai-insights/hackaton/DEMO_SCRIPT.md

 **[Screen: Application homepage]**

-"Hi, I'm Kenneth, and I built SingleCell AI Insights for the AWS Hackathon.
-This is a production-ready platform that helps bioinformatics teams analyze genomic quality control reports using agentic AI workflows."
+"Hi, I'm Kenneth, and I built SingleCell AI Insights for the AWS Hackathon. in my company our scientists spend hours manually analyzing MultiQC quality control reports—hundreds of metrics across dozens of samples.
+Questions like 'Which samples failed?' or 'Why is this duplication rate high?' require deep expertise and tedious manual inspection."

+"I built this MVP to validate my idea: can AI assist with this analysis?
+The platform connects to AWS HealthOmics to fetch workflow runs.
+I've manually executed three single-cell RNA-seq pipelines—two successful, one failed—to demonstrate both scenarios."

 **[Show tagline on screen]**